bunyan-logger/demo-remote-logging/README.md

   ~~~

-* The `global` node reports all its messages to the konsole, and logs
+* The `global` node reports all its messages to the console, and logs
   `:error` level messages to the file `./error.log`.

   ~~~ elixir